kbjohnson-penn/WATCH-SS/supplementary_material.md

 | Non-Words | Phonological fragments or neologisms not in a standard vocabulary, identified as out-of-vocabulary (OOV) tokens. | spaCy Out-of-Vocabulary (OOV) tokens |
 | Phrases | Common multi-word discourse markers. | i mean, i guess, you know, you see |

 **Table A2**: Performance of keyword sets for the filler keyword detector on the ADReSS training data.
-The best scores are highlighted in boldface and the second best scores are underlined.
+The best scores are highlighted in boldface and the second best scores are italicized.

 | Keyword Set | Precsision | Recall | F1  | Accuracy | Balanced Accuracy |
 | :---------- | :--------: | :----: | :-: | :------: | :---------------: |